 Main Modification Reference Change (deleted text in strikethrough; new text underlined and bold; changes to diagrams, tables, etc. described in italic text).
 SHGBA Response providing opportunities to travel by sustainable modes.
 The European Greenways Association defines greenways as" MM028 "7.15.1 The NPPF states that the planning system planning policies and decisions should contribute to and enhance the natural and local environment by protecting and enhancing valued landscapes recognising the intrinsic character and beauty of the countryside and the wider benefits from natural capital."
 Object.
 The proposed MM deletes the reference to "valued landscapes", when Policy LPC09: "Landscape Protection and Enhancement" to which this Reasoned Justification is concerned with landscapes.
 The deleted text "by protecting and enhancing valued landscapes" should be reinstated and consideration to a fuller, more accurate and relevant quotation/summary of paragraph 174 of NPPF from which the MM text is taken.
 MM029 "6.
-Development proposals should must be designed and laid out in a manner that would retain not damage or destroy any tree subject to" Support.
-"7.18.2 Trees and woodlands are an integral component of Green Infrastructure forming part of the network of natural habitats and improving the visual appearance of the countryside and urban areas.
-They also provide opportunities for the positive use of the Green Infrastructure for recreation, education, health, biodiversity, regeneration and mitigation of adverse effects caused by climate change, air pollution and water run-off. <a forestry="" framework="" href="Therefore, the retention of existing, and the planting of new trees and woodland areas will support the Council's Climate Change Emergency declaration." in="" is="" recognised="" regional="" td="" the="" their="" value="" woodland"<="">Support.
+Development proposals should must be designed and laid out in a manner that would retain not damage or destroy any tree subject to" "7.18.2 Trees and woodlands are an integral component of Green Infrastructure forming part of the network of natural habitats and improving the visual appearance of the countryside and urban areas.
+They also provide opportunities for the positive use of the Green Infrastructure for recreation, education, health, biodiversity, regeneration and mitigation of adverse effects caused by climate change, air pollution and water run-off.
+Therefore, the retention of existing, and the planting of new trees and woodland areas will support the Council's Climate Change Emergency declaration.
+Their Support.
 Support.
-MM030 "3.
+MANAGOG value is recognised in the Regional Forestry Framework Woodland" Ourment MM030 "3.
 The impact of development proposals on the significance of heritage assets and their settings will be considered in accordance with case law, legislation and the National Planning Policy Framework.
 Development affecting heritage assets Support.